loganpkg/spot/README.md

 ```
 `define` creates a new user-defined macro (if it does not already exist), or
 *updates* the current history of an existing macro, retaining any prior history
-that may exist (but not-preserving the current history).
+that may exist (but not preserve the current history).

 If the current history is a built-in macro, then it will still be updated, but
 the ability to bring back the built-in nature will be lost (unless you have
 another copy).

 You can make a renamed copy of a built-in macro, which then acts exactly the
-same as an orginal built-in macro.
-To do this you need to used `defn`,
+same as an original built-in macro.
+To do this you need to use `defn`,
 for example:

 ```m4